antoshkaplus/Environment/PC_Building/Bronco.md

 taking off watercooler (base bolts get loose).
 We will probably use 5 dot pattern this time.
 Strive for most coverage and least thickness.

+Using Overclocking.md *Overclocking Stability Test Plan* on Ubuntu: